microsoft/ReactiveMachine/Sources/content/docs/model-states.md

 }
 ```

-To execute the update operation from within an orchestration, we construct it and call `PerformUpdate`:
+Again, *to execute this update operation* from within an orchestration, we construct it and pass it as an argument to `context.PerformUpdate`:

 ```csharp
 bool withdrawSuccessful = await context.PerformUpdate(new TryWithdraw()